popcat001/fundamental-analysis/README.md

 - Rate limiting: 1.5s between calls
 - New ticker fetch: ~6 seconds (4 API calls)
 - Use caching to minimize API usage
+- **When the limit is hit, all API responses return empty — tickers will return 404 and refresh will fail silently.
+Reset occurs at midnight UTC.**

 ## Troubleshooting